Guitar Picking Lesson for Beginners

 Exercise 1

-All you have to do here is to pick the low E string using the downward motion.
-The accuracy is paramount, watch how my picking is in sync with the beat and practice to achieve the synchronization:
+All you have to do here is pick the low E string with the downward motion.
+Accuracy is paramount; watch how my picking is in sync with the beat and practice to achieve that synchronization:

-When you'll start to feel comfortable, try to minimize your moves, the plectrum does not have to go far away from the string after the stroke to make it sound.
+When you start to feel comfortable, try to minimize your movements; the plectrum does not have to go far away from the string after the stroke to make it sound.
 The less distance you go, the quicker you'll be able to play when necessary.

 After you're doing well on the low E string, play it on the other strings as well.